 - Controllers.
 These devices are complementary to VR helmets for the most part.
-They provide users with the ability to move their hands and objects in the virtual reality.
+They provide users with the ability to move their hands and objects in virtual reality.
 They also usually have additional buttons that allow for performing more actions.
 Example: Valve Index.

 - Sensors.
 These devices are made to be installed somewhere in the room to read a user’s moves and always come as part of a VR headset bundle.
 Example: sensors in HTC Vive Pro Kit.

 What comes to mind first?
 Gaming, of course, and for a reason — VR has created a huge set of opportunities for the gaming industry, and people love the idea of immersive, interactive worlds.
 Yet prolonged usage of a helmet can cause problems: dizziness, nausea, and more.

 But there are industries besides gaming that benefit from VR:

 Virtual Reality for Education